 RULES OF COMPETITION – GENERAL Rules:

 Timing, each team gets one run per day.
 The teams day one will be averaged with the day two time, and ranked accordingly to the 3-D format using 1.5 second splits between divisions.
 A DNF on any one day will be ranked lower than a team with two daily qualifying times.

 All participants must sign a liability waiver prior to competition.
 These will be available at the race registration prior to race day.

-Rope length cannot exceed 33 feet in length, loops on the skier end of the rope are discouraged due to our unique track layout.
+Rope length cannot exceed 33 feet in length.
 Handles are prohibited.
-Overhand knot on skiers end of rope is acceptable, teams may use their own ropes, so long as they have been inspected by the starting gate judge.
+Overhand knot on skiers end of rope is acceptable, a loop on the skier end of rope is also acceptable, teams may use their own ropes, so long as they have been inspected by the starting gate judge.

 No dogs are allowed outside of vehicles at the race venue.
 Pets must remain inside the cab of vehicles.